HPC-AI-Team/pexsi/website/source/tutorial.rst

 (for one-shot PEXSI calculation) to improve heuristics and extend the functionalities.

+**FIXME: The examples above should be updated using PEXSIDFTDriver2 with symPACK option**

 Parallel computation of the Fermi operator for complex Hermitian matrices